Pat Gillick: Front office career

-On November 2, 2005, Gillick was named the Philadelphia Phillies' general manager, after which his first big move was to trade Jim Thome and cash to the Chicago White Sox for Aaron Rowand along with prospects Gio González and Daniel Haigwood, being a move which cleared the way for Phillies' Rookie of the Year Ryan Howard to become the permanent starter.
+On November 2, 2005, Gillick was named the Philadelphia Phillies' general manager.
+His first big move was to trade Jim Thome and cash to the Chicago White Sox for Aaron Rowand and Gio González and Daniel Haigwood, being a move which cleared the way for Phillies' Rookie of the Year Ryan Howard to become the permanent starter.
 Howard would be named NL MVP that year.

-Gillick had permanent residence in Toronto with his wife Doris, however they have since relocated to Seattle after he became the Phillies GM.
+Gillick had permanent residence in Toronto with his wife Doris, however they have since relocated to Seattle after he became the Phillies general manager.
 He had become a Canadian citizen in 2004.

 Gillick retired from his position as general manager after leading the Phillies to a World Series championship in 2008.
 Assistant general manager Rubén Amaro Jr. was named his successor.
-Gillick remained in the organization as a senior advisor to Amaro and Phillies president David Montgomery.
+Gillick remained with the Phillies as a senior advisor to Amaro and president David Montgomery.
 In August 2014, Gillick became interim president of the Phillies while Montgomery was on medical leave.
 In January 2015, Montgomery returned but became Phillies chairman, while Gillick assumed the club presidency on a permanent basis.
-Gillick returned to his senior advisor role after the Phillies promoted Andy MacPhail to president, who first joined the Phillies organization as a special assistant to Gillick during the 2015 season.
+Gillick returned to his senior advisor role after the Phillies promoted Andy MacPhail to president after the 2015 season.
+Gillick is a minority owner of the Phillies.

-Since 2016, Gillick served as part-owner of teams in the collegiate woodbat Great West League such as the Chico Heat and Yuba-Sutter Gold Sox.
+Beginning in 2016, Gillick served as part-owner of teams in the collegiate woodbat Great West League such as the Chico Heat and Yuba-Sutter Gold Sox.
 He won championships with the Heat in the league's inaugural season in 2016 and their final season in 2018.